Welcome to the River Campus Libraries

 Whether you are entering the University as a first-year student, exploring a fresh research possibility, or delving further into a familiar subject area, the River Campus Libraries is dedicated to enhancing your scholarly experience at the University of Rochester.
 Our specialized libraries collectively hold 3.5 million volumes, as well as extensive collections of electronic journals, online databases, and rare and unique materials.
 I invite you to explore our website to learn about our vast holdings, resources, and services.

 This is an exciting time for libraries, as information and users move further into the digital realm.
 The River Campus Libraries is transforming into a collaborative hub of innovation to meet the challenges and embrace the opportunities of the 21st century.
-We are reimagining our service models, collections strategy, and physical and virtual spaces to anticipate your needs.
+We are reimagining our services, collections strategy, and physical and virtual spaces to anticipate your needs.
 The "Questions & information," or Q&i, service points are your one-stop-shop for assistance with reference and circulation questions.
 Our librarians are experts in a variety of subject areas and are available to provide research support in-person, in your classroom, or virtually.
 We also offer workshops to help you navigate databases, online resources, and our collections - many of which are offered digitally.

 We are reinventing our physical spaces to become technology-rich, collaborative environments that will put you at the cutting edge of research.
-In Carlson Library, you can visualize your data in the VISTA Collaboratory, a state-of-the-art laboratory with an interactive display wall connected to the University's supercomputer cluster.
+In Carlson Library, researchers can visualize their data in the VISTA Collaboratory, a state-of-the-art laboratory with an interactive display wall connected to the University's supercomputer cluster.
 The Digital Humanities Center in Rush Rhees Library provides support for born digital scholarship and web-based scholarly initiatives.
 Here, students, faculty, and library staff collaborate on a variety of projects that often incorporate our world-renowned rare books and special collections.

 Former University president Alan Valentine said, "A university library is - or should be - the geographic